Analysis | Most Americans — including a fifth of Republicans — say history will view Trump poorly

 To Trump, of course, the answer is clear: He’ll be vindicated.
 To most Americans, though — including to many members of his own party — the expectation is that he will be seen as an unusually unfit occupant of the White House.

-Polling released Friday from The Washington Post and our partners at ABC News shows that about 6-in-10 Americans say Trump will be seen as a below average president, with fewer than 3-in-10 saying he’ll be considered above average.
+Polling released Friday from The Washington Post and our partners at ABC News shows that about 6 in 10 Americans say Trump will be seen as a below-average president, with fewer than 3 in 10 saying he’ll be considered above average.
 Fifteen percent of American adults think that he’ll be viewed as having been “outstanding” in the position, while nearly half say that history will view his presidency as “poor.”

 Broken down by demographic groups, we see patterns that are familiar, given the past five years.
 White Americans are much more likely to have positive expectations for Trump’s legacy than are non-White Americans; White men and Whites without a college degree are among the few groups for which opinions are even close to being evenly split.

 Only among members of Trump’s own party does a majority think that he will be seen as better than average.
 But even among Republicans, the reviews aren’t exactly fawning.
-Only about 3-in-10 say he’ll be seen as having been an “outstanding” president.
+Only about 3 in 10 say he’ll be seen as having been an “outstanding” president.
 That’s only about twice the number of Republicans who say they think he’ll be seen as a “poor” president — remarkably mixed opinions for his own party.

 We’ve asked this question before.
-More Americans say Trump will be viewed as a below average president than say the same of any of his four predecessors.
+More Americans say Trump will be viewed as a below-average president than say the same of any of his four predecessors.
 Notice, too, that opinions of Trump are much more sharply polarized, with fewer Americans saying he’ll be seen as “average.”

 It’s not clear the extent to which Trump is worried about how he’s viewed in the future.
 Of much more pressing concern, one might assume, is how he’s viewed now and the extent to which his post-presidency will revert to mirroring his pre-presidency.